DLBPointon/nocover/README.md

 ## Why?

-Yeah, a TUI doesn't need to be a thing.
+Yeah, a TUI for this doesn't need to be a thing.
 However, I've wanted to make a TUI for a while and Hardcover is a project i'm interested enough in to give it a go.

 ## Features